jstreifel-33/can-of-books-fe/README.md

 Can of Books

 **Author**: Andrew Kim & Joseph Streifel
-**Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 1.0.0

 ## Overview

 Application for storing and displaying users' favorite books!
+User is asked to provide email and username (username not validated) to view books.

 ## Getting Started